top of page

 About

-I bring a background in neuropsychology, analytical psychology, philosophy, world religions, and mindfulness to offer psychotherapy grounded in science and wisdom.
+I bring decades of training in neuropsychology, analytical psychology, philosophy, world religions, and mindfulness to offer psychotherapy grounded in science and wisdom.

-I’m a Licensed Professional Counselor (LPC) with a PhD in Integral and Transpersonal psychology and an MA in Counseling Psychology.
+I’m a Licensed Professional Counselor (LPC) and Licensed Mental Health Counselor (LMHC) with a PhD in Integral and Transpersonal psychology and an MA in Counseling Psychology.
 I've been working with clients since 2010.
 I’m a published author and researcher in analytic, existential, and transpersonal psychology, and philosophy, and I’m an editor for the International Journal of Transpersonal Studies.
-I’m an Adjunct Instructor at California Institute for Human Science, teaching graduate courses in whole-person psychology.
+I’m a Professor at California Institute for Human Science, teaching graduate courses in whole-person psychology.

 Credentials